Listen to this article

 Social Security💡 Definition:A federal program providing financial support during retirement, disability, or death, crucial for income stability. and Medicare Taxes (FICA)

-- Medicare Tax💡 Definition:A payroll tax funding Medicare, crucial for health coverage for seniors and certain disabled individuals.: Employers contribute 1.45% of all employee wages with no cap.
-For employees earning over $200,000, an additional 0.9% Medicare tax applies, but this is solely the employee's responsibility.
+Medicare Tax💡 Definition:A payroll tax funding Medicare, crucial for health coverage for seniors and certain disabled individuals.: This one is simpler.
+You contribute 1.45% of all employee wages, with no income cap.
+If an employee earns over $200,000, they have to pay an extra 0.9% Medicare tax, but that part is on them, not you.

 Federal Unemployment Tax (FUTA)